dparker1005/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 1.1.4 - 2025-06-25 =
+* ENHANCEMENT: Now showing the correct email template variables when editing the "Pay by Check" email templates. #144 (@dparker1005)
+* BUG FIX/ENHANCEMENT: Now allowing tax to be calculated on recurring orders. #141 (@dwanjuki)
+* BUG FIX: Fixed an issue where users may lose their existing membership after abandoning an early renewal checkout. #142 (@dwanjuki)

 = 1.1.3 - 2025-03-05 =
 * ENHANCEMENT: Now showing Pay By Check crons in the PMPro Site Health report. #135 (@MaximilianoRicoTabo)
 * BUG FIX/ENHANCEMENT: Updated the payment instructions output formatting to match the core PMPro plugin. #138 (@dparker1005)